|Start and Finish||Cardiff Bay or Penarth|

 - Cross the lock gates, and follow the landscaped pedestrian barrage towards the Bay area.

-- The path briefly leaves the bay side just before the Doctor Who Experience.
-Then its another lock gate past a newly gentriefied former docks
+- The path briefly leaves the bay side, then you pass another lock gate past a newly gentrified former docks

-- Then its the new Welsh Assemble Building (free entry), the Opera House, and many bars and cafes overlooking the bay.
+- Then you pass the Norwegian Church Arts Centre, the Pierhead Building, the Senedd (the new Welsh Assembly Building, free entry), the Opera House, and many bars and cafes overlooking the bay.

 - Cardiff Bay station is just a little further north along the wide dual carriageway Lloyd George Avenue.